ThomasCalle/Thomas-Model-View-Controller-MVC-Tech-Blog/README.md

 3. Create a blog post: click on the "dashboard" option in the navigation menu and select "Create a New Blog Post."
 4. Enter a title and contents for your Chess Blog Contribution, then click "Create Post" to save and publish.
 5. View existing blog posts by clicking on "Home" in the navigation menu.
-6. Comment: to view or add a comments to a blog post, click on any blog post - once open, you may view the comment history as well as add a new comments.
+6. Comment: to view or "add a new comment" go to any blog post, click on any blog post - once open, you may view the comment history as well as add a new comments.
 7. Edit or delete your blog post: click on the "dashboard" option in the navigation menu and select the post you wish to edit or delete.
 8. Account Log out: click on "logout" in the navigation menu.